 Adding Cells with Different Data Types

 Google Sheets can handle different data types, but keep in mind that it will attempt to convert them to numbers before performing addition.
 For instance, if one cell contains text and the other contains a number, Google Sheets will likely try to convert the text to a number.
 This might lead to unexpected results if the text is not a valid number.
-(See Also: How To Make Google Sheets Average A Column)
+(See Also: How Do I Create A Barcode In Google Sheets)

 Key Points to Remember